 A family Powerball syndicate from New Hampshire claimed an enormous $487 million jackpot on July 30, 2016.
 They wanted to remain anonymous after their win and luckily for them, New Hampshire is one of the states where lottery winners can claim their prizes through trusts.

 Since they wrote this on the lottery ticket when they signed it off (as opposed to Jane Doe, the winner of the $557.7 million pot, who did not), the process was simple and their lawyers could get a hold of their Powerball money easily enough.

 “There couldn’t have been two better people or a better family to win this money,” their attorney, William Shaheen, said.
 “They’re going to do great things with it.”
 They made a $100,000 donation to the End 68 Hours of Hunger foundation soon after their win and then, they continued to invest.

 These are the amazing stories of the biggest Powerball jackpot winners.
 They have managed to beat the considerable Powerball odds and they took home the first prize in the world’s biggest lottery.
 They are the best proof that all it takes to win the lottery is putting in a ticket and having a bit of faith!
 What about you?
 Are you ready for the upcoming draw?
-Buy your Powerball ticket today and you could be the next big jackpot winner!
+Get your Powerball entries today and you could be the next big Powerball winner!

 Edwin Castro is the biggest Powerball winner.
 He scooped $2.04 Billion on November 7, 2022.